 Surface Duo is a new dual-screen device that fits in your pocket, based on Android.
 With two screens connected by a revolutionary 360° hinge, Surface Duo brings together the best of Microsoft and Android to re-imagine productivity on the go.
 Your Android and Xamarin.Android apps will just work on the Surface Duo, but you can take a few steps to make them work better and take advantage of the dual-screen nature of the Surface Duo to provide unique experiences for your users.

 Surface Duo SDK

-Use the Surface Duo Software Development Kit (SDK) Preview to make your Android apps great for dual-screens.
-The SDK includes a Surface Duo emulator that you can use to develop and test your apps.
-It also includes APIs that let you enhance your app to take advantage of unique features of the device.
+Use the Surface Duo Software Development Kit (SDK) Preview with Android Studio to make your new and existing Android apps great for dual-screens.
+The SDK includes a Surface Duo emulator for you to develop and test your apps.
+The SDK also includes APIs that let you enhance your app to take advantage of unique features of the device.

-Follow these steps to develop your app for the Surface Duo:
+Follow these steps to start making apps for the Surface Duo:

 Get the latest news and updates from the Surface Duo Blog.

 - Building apps for foldables (Google IO video)

 - Building Android apps with C# using Xamarin